Mister-YR/ansible-ubuntu/README.md

 # ansible-ubuntu
-Playbook storage for using with Ubuntu and other Debian like diatribe 🐧
+Playbook storage for using with Ubuntu and other Debian like distro 🐧